pippim/pippim.github.io/programs/mserve.md

 # Introduction

-This Music Player entertains you with animated graphics, VU meters and scrolling lyrics.
+This Music Player (**mserve**) entertains you with animated graphics,
-It includes functions to encode CDs with track titles using MusicBrainz database.
+VU meters and scrolling lyrics.
+It includes functions to encode CDs with track titles and artwork automatically obtained from MusicBrainz database.
-It will get lyrics from the internet and let you synchronize them in real time by simply clicking each line as it is sung.
+It automatically gets the lyrics score from the internet, and lets you synchronize them clicking each lyrics score line as it is sung.

 ## Multiple Everything